 #2 – Low iron levels can often increase feelings of anxiety

-Anxiety is definitely not a friend as far as your sleep patterns are concerned, in fact quite the opposite.
+Anxiety is definitely not a friend as far as your sleep patterns are concerned, in fact, quite the opposite.
 When you feel anxious, it stimulates your sympathetic nervous system, plunging your body into ‘fight or flight’ mode.
 Once this happens, your production of cortisol will increase and, correspondingly, your levels of melatonin, the sleep hormone, will decrease making you feel more awake and jittery – not ideal if you’re trying to drift off!

 It’s believed now that iron deficiency can sometimes encourage this tricky emotion as, if your body and brain aren’t getting the oxygen they need, your sympathetic nervous system is going to respond.
-There’s also some evidence to suggest that, without a sufficient amount of iron, problems with neurotransmitter signalling and the formation of myelin, nerve insulation, can arise, potentially causing other cognitive issues.3
+There’s also some evidence to suggest that, without a sufficient amount of iron, problems with neurotransmitter signaling and the formation of myelin, nerve insulation, can arise, potentially causing other cognitive issues.3

 #3 – RLS can be caused by insufficient levels of iron